SwiftLogic/YoutubeVideoPlayer/README.md

 # YoutubeVideoPlayer
-A clone of Youtube ios app's video player using programmatic UIKit
+A clone of Youtube ios app video player using programmatic UI and UIKit